renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/03-dates-as-data.md

 {: .challenge}

 ## Historical data
-Excel is unable to parse dates from before 1899-12-31, and will thus leave these untouched.
-If you’re mixing historic data from before and after this date, Excel will translate only the post-1900 dates into its internal format, thus resulting in mixed data.
+Google Sheets is unable to parse dates from before 1899-12-31, and will thus leave these untouched.
+If you’re mixing historic data from before and after this date, it will translate only the post-1900 dates into its internal format, thus resulting in mixed data.
 If you’re working with historic data, be extremely careful with your dates!

 {% include links.md %}